pingidentity/terraform-provider-pingfederate/docs/data-sources/data_store.md

 Read-Only:

-- `inherited` (Boolean) Whether this table is inherited from its parent instance.
-If true, the rows become read-only.
-The default value is false.
 - `name` (String) The name of the table.
 - `rows` (Attributes List) List of table rows. (see [below for nested schema](#nestedatt--custom_data_store--configuration--tables--rows))